ArashHafiz/task_manager/README.md

 ```
 python task_manager_gui.py
 ```
 Note: No external library installations required.
 Ensure you have Python 3.7+ installed.
+Program uses ```tkinter``` module which is included with most Python installations.
+If you encounter issues, ensure it is properly installed.
+For installation instructions, please refer to this: https://www.activestate.com/resources/quick-reads/how-to-install-tkinter-in-windows/

 ## Built With
 1. Python 3.11